cornucopia-rs/cornucopia/docs/src/configuration.md

 ]
 ```

-When using the detailed configuration format, Clorinde will automatically create any necessary parent directories for the destination path.
+When using the detailed configuration format, Cornucopia will automatically create any necessary parent directories for the destination path.